 While this is an awesome spot to unplug and relax, we’d also recommend exploring St. Albans and checking out the nearby Missisquoi National Wildlife Refuge.
 You can book your stay at Stony Pond Farm through Airbnb.

-Pitch Your Tent on a Mountain Top at Mountain Home Tent Sites in Tunbridge, Vermont
+Pitch Your Tent at Fledgling Farm in Tunbridge, Vermont

-Just a few miles south of Free Verse Farm (mentioned above) is the perfect spot for a mountain getaway.
-Mountain Home Farm is a 200-acre dairy farm specializing in artisan butter, buttermilk, and ricotta cheese.
-Expansive pastures are surrounded by wild forests, and the views from the hill-top camping area are spectacular.
+Fledgling Farmstead is a 200-acre farm specializing in grass-fed meat, eggs, veggies, and herbs.
+Expansive pastures are surrounded by wild forests, and the views from the hilltop camping area are spectacular.

 A common area with a huge fire pit and a picnic area is perched on the top of the hill, and four private campsites are dispersed along the edge of the forest.
-Hiking trails crisscross the land, taking you through fields and forest, downhill and back up again.

 What we loved about Mountain Home Farm: Total privacy.
 And the butter.